Variables are used to store a value in memory and allow modifying of its value once assigned. Memory allocation is dependent on the data type.

 How to declare a variable in Perl.

-Variable declaration contains Name of the variable begins with symbol, Symbol can be $, @,% based on the data and type of the data. the variable declaration contains two parts with an equal operator.
+The variable declaration contains the Name of the variable that begins with a symbol, The Symbol can be $, @,% based on the data and type of the data. the variable declaration contains two parts with an equal operator.
 The left part contains variable_name prefixed with a symbol.
 The right side part contains value or data.

 Syntax: